CodingMonkey80/Portfolio2/README.md

 # Portfolio2
-This is a one page portfolio made with HTML and CSS for a freeCodeCamp task
+This is a one page portfolio made with HTML and CSS for a freeCodeCamp task.